hhatch/feasst/README.rst

    Discussion list: https://groups.google.com/a/list.nist.gov/d/forum/feasst

-See the website linked above (or README_html.rst) for more information.
+See the website linked above for more information.